Updated on January 15th, 2025

 6. In places of comfort: Cushions and beds

 Pantry moths venture beyond the confines of the kitchen, finding unexpected sustenance in the crumbs left on couch cushions and in beds.
-These personal havens, often the scenes of casual snacking, can unwittingly provide pantry moths with a diverse menu of food sources, from potato chip crumbs to popcorn kernels.
-The act of eating in these cozy spaces can inadvertently invite pantry moths to take up residence, searching for food and a secure spot to lay their eggs.
+These personal havens, often scenes of casual snacking, can provide pantry moths with crumbs ranging from potato chips to popcorn.
+The act of eating in these cozy spaces can inadvertently invite pantry moths to take up residence.

 The relaxed habit of enjoying snacks in beds or on couches often results in crumbs that go unnoticed and unattended.
 These crumbs, nestled within the dark, quiet recesses of couch cushions and bedding, create an ideal breeding ground for pantry moth larvae.